Simple, fast, affordable.

 And you are done!
 You will receive information from The Revenue Commissioners that your returns are filed.

 Want to know more?
 We’ve compiled a list of frequently asked questions to help.

 What’s the deadline to file my income tax return?

-The Pay and File extension deadline for ROS customers is usually mid-November, Revenue will confirm actual date in due course.
-The extension can be availed of provided you file the 2020 Form 11 return and make the appropriate payment through ROS for both:
+The Pay and File extension deadline date for ROS customers is usually mid-November, Revenue will confirm actual date in due course.
+The extension can be availed of provided you file the 2021 Form 11 return and make the appropriate payment through ROS for both:

 - Preliminary Tax for 2022